HHSAPCompSci2020/capstone-project-16th-airplane-boarding-group/README.md

 Main - the main method of the whole program
-Drawing Surface- responsible for GUI, interactive inputs with the user Aircraft - class represents the airplane of the class, it's responsible for drawing the seats Passengers - The individuals found in the boarding group Timer - A class designed to track the time spent in boarding the groups Seats - The setup of how the seating phase of the simulation is portrayed Screen - The superclass that acts as level states in the program
+Drawing Surface- responsible for GUI, interactive inputs with the user Aircraft - class represents the airplane of the class, it's responsible for drawing the seats Passenger - The individuals found in the boarding group Timer - A class designed to track the time spent in boarding the groups Seats - The setup of how the seating phase of the simulation is portrayed Screen - The superclass that acts as level states in the program